On unipotent and nilpotent pieces for classical groups: Explicit description of pieces

-Proposition is clear when $p\neq 2$.
-If $G=Sp(2n)$, the proposition follows from \cite{Lu4} (see Lemma \ref{lem-sp1} and (\ref{psi-sp})).
-The case where $p=2$ and $G=SO(N)$ is proved in subsection \ref{pf-char2}.
+\begin{proposition} Two classes $\rc_1,\rc_2\in \Omega^p_{G}$ (resp. $\Omega^2_{\Lg}$) lie in the same unipotent (resp. nilpotent) piece as defined in \cite{Lu4} if and only if $\Psi_G^p(\rc_1)=\Psi_G^p(\rc_2)$ (resp. $\Psi_\Lg^2(\rc_1)=\Psi_\Lg^2(\rc_2)$). \end{proposition} The proposition is clear when $p\neq 2$.
+If $G=Sp(2n)$, the proposition follows from \cite{Lu4} (see Lemma \ref{lem-sp1}) and the definition of $\Psi_G^p$ (resp. $\Psi_\Lg^2$).
+The proof of the proposition in the case where $p=2$ and $G=SO(N)$ is given in subsections \ref{pf-char2}-\ref{pf-char2-d}.
 Note that the proposition computes the pieces in classical groups explicitly.
 Another computation of the unipotent pieces is given in \cite{Lu8}.
-Now in view of (a) and \ref{ssec-fiber1} (a), it follows from Proposition \ref{prop-psi} that
+Now in view of (a) and \ref{ssec-fiber1} (a), \ref{ssec-comb1} (b) follows from Proposition \ref{prop-psi}.